9180 Manager VI, MTA (Senior Operations Manager of Cable Cars)

-Background: The San Francisco Municipal Transportation Agency is a broad-scope organization responsible for the delivery of transit and paratransit services, management of parking and traffic, safety of bicyclists and pedestrians, regulation of taxis, and general policy leadership on transportation issues for the City and County of San Francisco.
 The SFMTA operates Muni, one of the nation’s largest, oldest, and most diverse transit agencies.
 Muni is generally organized into operating divisions (e.g., bus, rail) that deliver service, supervisory infrastructure that manages service, fleet maintenance and engineering, and right-of-way maintenance.
 Muni is supported by other SFMTA divisions that manage finance, human resources, system safety, and capital programs.
 The Cable Car Division is responsible for San Francisco’s iconic Cable Car system, which operates 40 historic cable car vehicles on three lines through the heart of the city.
 The Cable Cars are an important part of San Francisco’s tourism industry, one of the leading sectors of the city’s economy, serving approximately seven million people each year.

 The Cable Car Division is being organized within Muni to house all operational functions under the lead of a single position, the Senior Operations Manager who will manage an organization of roughly 80 full-time equivalent employees and an annual operating budget of roughly $28.9 million.
 The Division will include operators, maintenance mechanics, street inspectors, and a fleet engineer aligned in a single organizational structure unique within Muni.